pajlads/DinkPlugin/README.md

 ## Other Setup

+Some notifiers require in-game settings to be enabled that send chat messages upon certain events (so these events can serve as triggers for webhook notifications).

-As the collection notification uses the chat message to determine when a collection log item has been added, these messages need to be enabled in game.
-You can find this option in `Settings > All Settings > Chat > Collection log - New addition notification`
+* Collection notifier requires `Settings > All Settings > Chat > Collection log - New addition notification`
+* Pet notifier recommends `Settings > All Settings > Chat > Untradeable loot notifications` (which requires `Settings > All Settings > Chat > Loot drop notifications`) in order to determine the name of the pet

+### Example

 ![img.png](img.png)